openaicellular/oaic/docs/source/OAIC-2024-Workshop-oai-flexric-documentation.rst

 RAN Control (RC) xApp

 This xApp enables control of RAN services exposed by the RAN.
-The current implementation exposes RAN control function "QoS flow mapping configuration".
-This version of the xApp supports REPORT Service Style 4 ("UE Information" - section 7.4.5) - aperiodic subscription for "UE RRC State Change" and CONTROL Service Style 1 ("Radio Bearer Control" - section 7.6.2) - "QoS flow mapping configuration" (e.g creating a new DRB).
+The current implementation exposes RAN control function ``QoS flow mapping configuration``.
+This version of the xApp supports ``REPORT Service Style 4`` (UE Information - section 7.4.5) - aperiodic subscription for ``UE RRC State Change`` and ``CONTROL Service Style 1`` ("Radio Bearer Control" - section 7.6.2) - "QoS flow mapping configuration" (e.g creating a new DRB).

 .. code-block:: bash

 	cd ~/flexric
 	./build/examples/xApp/c/kpm_rc/xapp_kpm_rc

-Follow the instructions during the workshop to modify the RC xApp in order to issue a Control Command to the gNB to release a specified UE's connection.
+**Follow the instructions during the workshop to modify the RC xApp in order to issue a Control Command to the gNB to release a specified UE's connection.**